UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 ![alt text](image-16.png)

 We see that in `loc_4037C0` there are 2 arrows pointing at it, one from above and one from below, suggests that this is indeed the infinity loop.
-Base one the graph, we know that the red line points to the loop execution.
+Base on the graph, we know that the red line points to the loop execution.
 So we modify `mov eax, 1` to `mov eax, 0` so that it can exist the loop.

 ![alt text](image-17.png)